Stellar-Suite/Hyperwarp/README.md

 Please do not open PRs at the time since a lot of things are constantly changing and there is like 0 stability guarantees.

+For more info on the project, see the [org README](https://stellar-suite.github.io).

 ## notes
 * retitling windows is a memory leak because it doesn't know when to free up the window title. it will only leak if your window title changes a lot.
 * `libnice-gstreamer1` (in fedora) is required in addition to the rest of the gstreamer plugins, esp if your webrtc element does not link (obscure error indeed).